Why Killer Women Steal Fetuses

 These fetal abductions are so brutal—and so easily solved—that conventional wisdom holds that the perpetrators must be psychotic, plunged into mental illness by a recent miscarriage or a long struggle with infertility.

-Not so, says Theresa Porter, a psychiatrist with Connecticut Valley Hospital and an authority on female-perpetrated violence.
+Not so, says Theresa Porter, a psychologist with Connecticut Valley Hospital and an authority on female-perpetrated violence.

 “Women are human and have the potential to be really good or really evil,” she told The Daily Beast.

-In the Chicago case, police say, Clarisa Figueroa, 46, and her daughter Desiree lured 19-year-old Marlen Ochoa-Lopez to their home and choked the life out of her with coaxial cable.
-Then they allegedly used a butcher knife to slice open her uterus and remove the baby, who suffered severe brain damage in the process.
+In the Chicago case, police say Clarisa Figueroa, 46, and her daughter Desiree lured 19-year-old Marlen Ochoa-Lopez to their home and choked the life out of her with a coaxial cable.
+They then allegedly used a butcher knife to slice open her uterus and remove the baby, who suffered severe brain damage in the process.
 Ochoa-Lopez’s body was found stuffed in the family’s trash bin weeks later by police investigating her disappearance.

 Investigators say Figueroa’s adult son died last year of natural causes, and soon after she announced she was pregnant—despite having had her Fallopian tubes tied—and began posting ultrasounds and asking for baby clothes.